backing up a SQLite database with Go

 open SQLite databases can't just be copied to back them up.

-while you can use the sqlite3 shell .backup
+while you can use the sqlite3 shell .backup builtin for this,

 it may be preferrable to do it from inside your Go program.